 The Perfect™ Derma Peel

-We are excited to offer The Perfect™ Derma Peel, a medium-depth peel designed to improve skin texture, tone, and clarity while addressing signs of sun damage and discoloration.
-The Perfect™ Derma Peel is composed of TCA, Retinoic Acid, Salicylic Acid, Kojic Acid, Phenol, Glutathione and Vitamin C. It can be utilized on all skin types.
-The peel is applied right here at our practice and can later be washed off at home.
-In the days following treatment, your skin will be appear somewhat red and possibly a bit darker than usual, similar to the effects of a sunburn.
-The treated skin should then begin to peel, with optimal results becoming apparent after about seven days.
-The appearance of peeling, dry skin and feelings of tightness can be reduced with The Perfect™ Derma Moisturizer, which is included in your treatment.
+The Perfect™ Derma Peel is a medium-depth peel designed to improve skin texture, tone, and clarity while addressing signs of sun damage and discoloration.
+The Perfect™ Derma Peel is composed of TCA, Retinoic Acid, Salicylic Acid, Kojic Acid, Phenol, Glutathione, and Vitamin C. It can be utilized safely on lighter skin types.
+The peel is applied in-office by our advanced practice estheticians and is later washed off at home.
+In the days following treatment, your skin will appear somewhat red and possibly a bit darker than usual, similar to the effects of a sunburn.
+The treated skin should then begin to peel on day 3 or 4, with early results becoming apparent after about seven days.
+The appearance of peeling, dry skin, and feelings of tightness can be reduced with The Perfect™ Derma Moisturizer, which is included in your treatment.
 We recommend staying out of the sun and avoiding strenuous exercise and other activities that would cause you to sweat until the peeling has completely resolved.

-Many individuals who have The Perfect™ Derma Peel achieve noticeable results after a single treatment; however, those with certain skin conditions may require a series of two to three monthly peels for the best effects.
-Two or three “maintenance” peels each year may be recommended to keep the results going for an extended period of time.
+Many individuals who have The Perfect™ Derma Peel achieve noticeable results after a single treatment; however, some patients need a series of two peels to see results.
+Two “maintenance” peels each year may be recommended as part of a long-term plan.

 Deep Chemical Peels